 To investigate the $d$-wave $K^-p$ interaction and the corresponding correlation functions, we analyze the $K^-p$ correlation functions for $p_{K^-}$ from the threshold to 400 MeV, and the $D_{03}$ scattering amplitudes of $\bar{K} N \to \bar{K}N$ and $\bar{K}N \to \pi \Sigma$ in the energy range of 1470 to 1650 MeV.
 When calculating the scattering amplitude $D_{03}$, the normalization convention is consistent with that in Ref.~\cite{Aceti:2014wka}.
 In this work, the dynamical parameters for the $d$-wave interaction are treated as free parameters, while the $s$-wave parameters are fixed to the values reported in Ref.~\cite{Oset:2001cn}.
 The fit is performed on a total of $75$ data points with $7$ free parameters.
 The resulting best-fit parameters are:

 The obtained $\chi^2/{\rm d.o.f}$ is 1.67, which is reasonably small.

 First, we present the fitted results of the $K^- p$ correlation functions in Fig.~\ref{fig:cf_tot}, where the total contribution is depicted by the dark grey curve.
 One can see that the experimental data are well reproduced.
 In Fig.~\ref{fig:cf_tot}, the contribution from $s$-wave $K^-p$ interaction is shown by the blue curve, while the $d$-wave contribution is shown by the red curve.
-The green line denotes the background contributions from the partial waves excluding the $s$- and $d$-waves, where the interactions are not considered.
+The green line denotes the background contributions from the partial waves excluding the $s$- and $d$-waves, where the strong interactions are not considered.
 In the $K^-p$ correlation function, the result diverges when the relative momentum $p_{K^-}$ approaches zero, arising from the Coulomb interaction.
 A small structure is visible around $50~\text{MeV}$, which corresponds to the $\bar K^0 n$ mass threshold.